lucadivit/Python_sniffer/README.md

 # Python_sniffer
 This simple python class provides a network sniffer.
-It uses the scapy library.
+It uses the scapy libraries.